-Address Plot 184 - The Tor rs, Tavistock PL19 9 8GQ
+Address Plot 216 - The To rs, Tavistock PL1 9 8GR

 Property type Three-bedroom end terrace house with two parking spaces

 Scheme Shared Ownership

 Full market value £295,000

 Share Purchase Price and Rent Examples The share purchase price is calculated using the full market value and the percentage share purchased.
 If you buy a 40% share, the share purchase price will be £118,000 and the rent will be £368.75 a month.
 If you buy a larger share, you'll pay less rent.
 The table below shows further examples.

 Share Share Pur- chase Price Monthly rent

 25% £73,750 £460.94

 30% £88,500 £430.21

 40% £118,000 £368.75

 50% £147,500 £307.29

 60% £177,000 £245.83

 70% £206,500 £184.38

-75% £221,250 £153.65

-worked example a amount you can a fter a financial ass fford.
+worked example a amount you can a ifter a financial as s calculated as 2. afford.
 You'll receive a sessment.
 5% of the remaining

-Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes:

-Service charge Buildings insuranc £14.86 e £13.89

-Total monthly payr ment excluding re ent £28.75
+Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes: Service charge £15.50 Buildings insurance: £13.89 Total monthly payment excluding rent £29.39

 Reservation fee £250.00

 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
 The reservation fee must be paid within 7 days of receipt of the formal offer.
 If you buy the home, the fee will be added to your rent account on completion.
 If you do not buy the home, the fee is not refundable (unless otherwise decided, strictly at the Landlord's discretion).
-You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Leasehold Shared Ownership House Lease 199 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months.
+Please note that there is a Local Connection qualifying requirement for this property.
+Please refer to the attached Local Connection Criteria Sheet for specific information.
+Tenure Leasehold Lease type Shared Ownership House Lease Lease term 199 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.